tenstorrent/tt-buda-demos/CONTRIBUTING.md

     are relevant for the PR.
   - Run pre-commit hooks.
   - Pass any acceptance criteria mandated in the original issue.
+  - Pass automated github actions worksflow test
   - Pass any testing criteria mandated by codeowners whose modules are relevant for the PR.

+For more information on the GitHub Actions and Pull Request Workflow, please see the [GitHub Actions and Pull Request Workflow section](#github-actions-and-pull-request-workflow) within the document.

+### GitHub Actions and Pull Request Workflow

+#### Automated Linting with GitHub Actions

+Linting, styling, and cleaning checks are automatically performed on pull requests using GitHub Actions.
+This ensures that contributed code meets standard Python coding standards before it's merged into the main branch.

+1. **Pull Request Process**: When you open a pull request, GitHub Actions will automatically trigger linting, styling, and cleaning checks on the changes made within the `model_demos` directory.

+2. **Approval Requirement**: In order to merge a pull request, it must pass the GitHub Actions workflow test.
+This ensures that all contributions adhere to our coding standards and maintain consistency throughout our `tt-buda-demos` repository.

+3. **Interpreting Results**: If linting fails on your pull request, review the output to identify and fix any issues.
+You'll need to address these issues before the pull request can be approved and merged.
+In case of repeated failures or failures within the GitHub Actions workflow files, please reach out to one of the repository maintainers from the [Maintainers.md](MAINTAINERS.md).

+#### Automated Commit by GitHub Actions

+The GitHub Actions workflow also automatically makes a commit with the message ```*** AUTOMATED COMMIT | Applied Code Formatting and Cleanup ✨ 🍰 ✨***``` authored by ```[anirudTT]``` when it performs code formatting and cleanup.
+If you open a pull request and subsequently push more changes, we suggest **rebasing or pulling again** from the pull request branch before pushing your changes again to avoid conflicts.